StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 #### <a name="principle-model-definitions"></a>Principle model definitions

-We will now complete the implemention of the domain models, starting with the three principle models `Agency`, `Route`, and `Vehicle`.
-Agency provides a logical view for a specific transit system.
+We will now complete the implementation of the domain models, starting with the three principle models `Agency`, `Route`, and `Vehicle`.
+Agency provides a logical view of a specific transit system.

 ```java
 // imports